Corporate SocialResponsibility Strategy

 Social Return on Investment (SROI)

-• Electrical system improvement at Map Toei School = 2.55
+• Electrical system improvement at Ban Khao Hin School and Rayong Technical College = 2.55

-• Solar system installation at Sa Kaeo College of Agriculture and Technology = 2.32
+• Solar power system installation at Sa Kaeo College of Agriculture and Technology (second year) = 2.37

-• Community members have a greater peace of mind because they can now access to the public health services.
+• Community members have a greater peace of mind when using public health services.

-• Personnel of the Community Health Service Center possess a greater sense of safety and security in their lives and personal assets.
+• Personnel of HPHs and CHS centers have a greater sense of safety and security in their lives and property.

-• Personnel of the Community Health Service Center have more time to spend with their families due to the reduction of their overtime work hours.
+• Personnel of HPHs and CHS centers have more time to spend with their families due to reduced hours of overtime.

-• Community members lost less income and opportunities due to less traveling to Omkoi Hospital.
+• Community members enjoy reduced expenses and opportunity costs when traveling Omkoi Hospital.

-• The District Public Health Office has saved costs on medical supplies, transportation, backup generators, and unnecessary overtime works of their personnel.
+• The District Public Health Office can save more on expenses for medical supplies, transportation, fuels for backup generators, and unnecessary overtime hours.

-• The District Public Health Office can reduce costs of treatment for critically ill patients.
+• The District Public Health Office can reduce unavoidable costs of treatment for critically ill patients.

-• Community members and the District Public Health Office reduced their greenhouse gas emissions from commuting and traveling.
-For example, members of the community commuted less to and from Omkoi District Hospital, while the District Public Health Office reduced transportation of vaccine and critical patients due to the fact that all the eight Community Health Service Centers now have 24-hour power supply.
+• Community members and the District Public Health Office have reduced their GHG emissions from commuting and traveling.
+For example, members of the community commute less to and from Omkoi Hospital, while the District Public Health Office has reduced the transportation of vaccine and critical patients as all 18 HPHs and CHS centers now have 24-hour power supply.

 Mannai project video clip

-GPSC has established policies to improve the quality of life of people in the community and society for a better standard of living and safety from various hazards and to promote job creation, income generating activities and well-being, as well as strong physical and mental health through various activities.
-Those activities include the "GPSC United to Help the Nation" project that has supported people affected from the COVID-19 situation, potential development activities for village health volunteers, mobile medical unit activities, youth development and sports promotion activities, Senior Social Club, Smart Farming Project, community enterprise for waste banks and waste processing activities, etc.
+GPSC has established policies to enhance the quality of life for individuals in communities and society, providing them with better standards of living and protection from various hazards, while promoting job creation, income-generating activities, and well-being, including physical and mental health through various activities.
+Such activities include the "GPSC United to Help the Nation" project, aimed at providing assistance to those affected by the COVID-19 pandemic; potential development activities for village health volunteers; mobile medical unit activities; youth development and sports promotion activities; Senior Social Club; Smart Farming project; and waste banks and waste processing community enterprises.

 SDG 3: GOOD HEALTH AND WELL-BEING